jcseo1028/jcseo1028.github.io/_posts/2022-11-07-book-INDISTRACTABLE.md

 #### Help Them with External Triggers

 Teach them to swim before they dive in.
  : Like swimming in a pool, children should not be allowed to partake in certain risky behaviours before they are ready.

 Test for tech readiness.
  : A good measure of a child’s readiness is their ability to manage distraction by using the settings on the device to turn off external triggers.

 Kids need sleep.
  : There is little justification for having a television or other potential distractions in a kid’s room overnight.
    Make sure nothing gets in the way of getting good rest.

 Don’t be the unwanted external trigger.
  : Respect their time and don’t interrupt them when they have scheduled time to focus on something, be that work or play.

 #### Teach Them to Make Their Own Pacts

 Don’t underestimate your child’s ability to precommit and follow through.
  : Even young children can learn to use precommitments as long as they set the rules and know how to use a timer or some other binding system.

 Consumer scepticism is healthy.
  : Understanding that companies are motivated to keep kids spending time watching or playing is an important part of teaching media literacy.

 Put the kids in charge.
  : It’s only when kids practise monitoring their own behaviour that they learn how to manage their own time and attention.

 #### Spread Social Antibodies Among Friends

 Distraction in social situations can keep us from being fully present with important people in our lives.
  : Interruptions degrade our ability to form close social bonds.

 Block the spread of unhealthy behaviours.
  : ‘Social antibodies’ are ways groups protect themselves from harmful behaviours by making them taboo.

 Develop new social norms.
  : We can tackle distraction among friends the same way we beat social smoking, by making it unacceptable to use devices in social situations.
    Prepare a few tactful phrases, such as asking ‘Is everything OK?’ to discourage phone usage among friends.

 #### Be an Indistractable Lover

 Distraction can be an impediment in our most intimate relationships.
  : Instant digital connectivity can come at the expense of being fully present with those beside us.

 Indistractable partners reclaim time for togetherness.
  : Following the four steps to becoming indistractable can ensure you make time for your partner.

 Now it’s your turn to become indistractable.
  : -

 ---

-#### Introduction: From Hooked to Indistractable, vii,
+#### Introduction: From Hooked to Indistractable, vii

 1. What's Your Superpower?, 1,
 2. Being Indistractable, 6,

-#### Part 1: Master Internal Triggers,
+#### Part 1: Master Internal Triggers

 3. What Motivates Us, Really?, 15,
 4. Time Management is Pain Management, 21,
 5. Deal with Distraction from Within, 26,